“`

 Forecasting a Frost-Free

-- Endowment Exploitation Jump: If history serves as a book, once land emerges, human industries aren’t far behind.
-The likelihood of sped up significantly endowment extraction?
-A difficult 80%.
+- Resource Exploitation Jump: If history serves as a guide, once land emerges, human industries aren’t far behind.
+The likelihood of accelerated resource extraction?
+A formidable 80%.

-- Scientific Renaissance: Perhaps the only silver lining—never before research into climate history, untouched biodiversity, and geological formations.
+- Scientific Renaissance: Perhaps the only silver lining—new research into climate history, untouched biodiversity, and geological formations.

 - Geopolitical Tensions: Expect a recurring cycle of disputes over these unveiled territories, with revisions to Arctic governance frameworks lagging behind real-world stakes.